ARyaskov/IohTee/packages/examples/README.md

 Support/Discussion: [Gitter](https://gitter.im/machinomy/machinomy).

 :exclamation:
-Please, pay attention, this package is the part of [Machinomy Lerna Monorepo](https://github.com/machinomy/machinomy) and it's intended to use with other monorepo's packages.
+Please, pay attention, this package is the part of [Machinomy Monorepo](https://github.com/machinomy/machinomy) and it's intended to use with other monorepo's packages.

 :no_entry: You **should not** git clone this repository alone